Raisin-Pi/teachers-classroom-guide/getting-started-guide.md

-# Getting started with Raspberry Pi
+# Commencer avec le Raspberry Pi

 You've got a Raspberry Pi, congratulations!
 I'm sure that you are bursting with excitement to get going to create your own projects.
 Then what are you waiting for?
 Follow all the steps below.